peshala-prabhapoorna/sitegen-app/README.md

-# Static Site Generator
+# SiteGen: Wheel Package

-SiteGen is a static site generator that converts markdown formatted text files
+SiteGen is a static site generator that converts markdown formatted text into
-and static content attached to them into a HTML formatted static web page.
+an HTML formatted static web page.

 Markdown syntaxt that the application can handle are listed below:
 1. Headings